 Electrical

 On the electrical side of engineering, the team works with power electronics, low voltage circuitry, printed circuit boards, controller area networks, telemetry, and more.
-The subteam is split into three system: Tractive, Low Voltage, and Data & Controls.
+The subteam is split into three system: Electronics, Embedded Software, and Electrical Powertrain.
 Electrical-based projects also follow a design process in which they are first designed, then fabricated and tested, and finally installed into the car.
 Team members who engage with electrical work handle everything electrical (and computer) related including the custom accumulator, tractive systems, LV circuits (safety, controls, etc.), and telemetry system.